DarkVador-HCA/pyHCA/README.md

 A nan value is returned if the domain has less than 30 residues.
 The fourth column corresponds to the HCA score of the domain sequence.

-/!\ Warning /!\

-HCA scores are provided for the whole protein sequence and domain with less than 30 amino acids for information only.
-The scores and p-values associated where designed on globular protein domains and intrinsically disordered regions of comparable lengths and with more than 30 amino acids.

 draw
 ----